User Stories, Epics, Initiatives, And Themes

 - A live feed with a vertical view is what mobile app users require.

 In the management of projects, everything looks the same: completion of connected stories will lead to completion of the epic.

 According to Agile reality, stories are something that teams should finish within a sprint or two.
-Epics are few in number.
-They usually take more time to be completed.
-Agile teams typically have 2 or 3 epics with the aim to complete them each quarter.
+Epics are few.
+They usually take more time to complete.
+Agile teams typically have 2 or 3 epics with the aim to finish them each quarter.

 What are examples of stories?

 - People who use Androids need to be linked to the Apple store.

 - Mobile app users need access to a vertical view of the live feed.

 Ideally, epics, user stories, and other types of tech documentation should be written by a professional BA (business analyst).